idun-corp/Idun-Examples/ProptechOS-Api/examples/angular-b2c-implicit-oauth-flow/README.md

 ## Run example

-* PORT = with a port specified in redirect uri. ex. `http://localhost:4200/`.
+* PORT = with a port specified in redirect uri.
+Ex. `http://localhost:4200/`.

 Run `ng serve --port <PORT>` for a dev server.
 Navigate to `http://localhost:<PORT>/`.
 The app will automatically reload if you change any of the source files.